marchof/java-almanac/site/content/features/stringtemplates.md

 ## The `StringTemplate` class

-When a template expression is evaluated, the template arguments are placed in an object that is then passed to the `format` method of the template processor.
+When a template expression is evaluated, the template arguments are placed in an object that is then passed to the `process` method of the template processor.

 The name `StringTemplate` is perhaps unfortunate.  *Any* of the four possible template argument types is turned into a `StringTemplate` instance. `TemplateArguments` might have been a better choice for the class name.